Written by Joyce Ann Danieles

 2. Access Skilled and English-speaking Workforce

-The Philippine BPO industry does not fall behind in providing a skilled and English-speaking workforce.
+The the offshoring and outsourcing industry in the Philippines does not fall behind in providing a skilled and English-speaking workforce.

 The Philippines ranks as the third-largest English-speaking country worldwide.
 It is also the second of 24 Asian countries with high English proficiency, garnering an Education First English Proficiency Index score of 578.